ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/settings/general.md

 Specify the default date format for your site, and whether your site should display times in a 24-hour format or a 12-hour format with AM and PM.
 This is the format the Control Panel uses for displaying dates and for date input.

+### Week start
+The day on which the new week starts.
+This will be used when displaying calendars

 ### Show seconds?

 Specify whether your site should display seconds in times.